RyanParsley/rpdc/src/content/blog/zod.md

 2. **Infer TypeScript Types from Zod Schemas**

    Next, use Zod's built-in type inference to generate TypeScript types from your schemas.
-This ensures perfect alignment between your runtime validation and compile-time types.
+This ensures alignment between your runtime validation and compile-time types.

    ```typescript
    type User = z.infer<typeof UserSchema>;